 -

-Finally, gently incorporate the egg whites into the mixture to give lightness to the mixture.
+Finally, gently fold the beaten egg whites into the mixture to give it lightness.

 -